Matt-McConway/Dash-Extension/README.md

 2. Create your feature branch as `feature/feature-name` or `fix/fix-name`
 3. Commit your changes - I try to follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/)
 4. Push your changes
-5. Open a pull request here, and I'll take a look :D
+5. Open a pull request here, and I'll take a look 😁

 ## License